-Music Masters (MM) is an award-winning charity giving young people access to extraordinary music.
+Music Masters is an award-winning charity giving young people access to extraordinary music.

-The Buffini Chao Foundation supports MM Learning in St Barnabus Primary School in the borough of Westminster, London.
+The Buffini Chao Foundation supports Music Masters Learning in St Barnabus Primary School in the borough of Westminster, London.
 This support helps to deliver outstanding music education that is free or low-cost to families often struggling financially.

 The programme builds self-confidence and produces a lasting impact on the social, educational and cultural development of the children it works with.
-Thanks to donations from the Buffini Chao Foundation, MM can build internal and external capacity, contribute to sustainability and improve planning and leadership development.
+Thanks to donations from the Buffini Chao Foundation, Music Masters can build internal and external capacity, contribute to sustainability and improve planning and leadership development.